course-dprep/team-project-no-vs-code-team-12-1/README.md

 # Project Title

 ## Repository Overview
-This repository contains a structured workflow for downloading, preparing, and preprocessing data to analyze take-out restaurant ratings.
+This repository contains a structured workflow for downloading, preparing, preprocessing, and analyzing data to find insights about take-out restaurant ratings.
 The process is automated using a Makefile, ensuring each step runs in sequence.

-### Project Structure
+### Repository Structure
 ```plaintext
 ├── README.md
 ├── makefile